Prospects of SETI by small size optical telescopes: Introduction

 \section{Introduction}

-In the present paper we consider the possibility of search for extraterrestrial intelligence (SETI) by small size (with diameters up to $1$ m) optical telescopes.
-As an example all calculations are performed for a facility of Abastumani Astrophysical Observatory (AbAO) and we discuss how prospective this project is.
+In the present paper we consider the possibility of search for extraterrestrial intelligence (SETI) by small size (with diameters up to $1$ m) optical telescopes and we discuss how prospective this project is.
 It is quite clear that SETI means the search for peculiarities in the detected emission and in the present paper we focus on the search for technosignatures of advanced alien civilizations.
+Today many relatively old observatories gradually become either passive or transform into museums.
+But they can be used in the mentioned search, when large telescopes cannot spend much time on SETI projects.

 In 1960 a very original idea of the search for technosignatures has been proposed by Freeman Dyson \citep{dyson}.
 The author has assumed that the alien technological society is advanced enough to consume the whole energy of their host star, belonging to Type-II civilization in Kardashev's classification.
 According to this ranking Type-I society is consuming the power of solar radiation incident on Earth and Type-III civilization utilizes almost the total power of the host galaxy \citep{kardashev}, but since more appropriate designation of technological level is fractional \citep{Cirkovic}, henceforth we use Type-1.x; Type-2.x and Type-3.x. \cite{dyson} has suggested that to consume the whole energy of the host star a civilization has to build a gigantic spherical megastructure - Dyson sphere (DS) - around a host star in the habitable zone.
 As a result, this megastructure will inevitably emit in the infrared spectral band and thus it will be potentially detectable.